Pap test: Procedure

-For best results, a Pap test should not occur when a woman is menstruating, partly because the additional cells can obscure cervical cells and partly because this part of the menstrual cycle is when the female organs are most inflamed.
-However, Pap smears can be performed during a woman's menstrual period, especially if the physician is using a liquid-based test; if bleeding is extremely heavy, endometrial cells can obscure cervical cells, and it is therefore inadvisable to have a Pap smear if bleeding is excessive.

-Obtaining a Pap smear should not cause much pain, but it can if the woman has certain untreated vaginal problems such as cervical stenosis or vaginismus.

-It is, however, not comfortable, for two reasons: the cervix is full of nociceptors (pain nerves), and the brush used to collect cells has to be stiff enough to scrape them off of the surrounding tissue.
-So it can be uncomfortable, but it is generally quick, and the information obtained may be critical.
-People with underlying pain or tissue diseases that can react to nociceptors being scraped or to excessive cold in the mucous membranes should take appropriate precautions and discuss the process ahead of time with their providers.

-Many people experience spotting or mild diarrhea afterward.
-The spotting is usually from the scrape on the cervix, and the diarrhea may be due to indirect stimulation of the lower intestine during the exam.
+According to the CDC, intercourse, douching, and the use of vaginal medicines or spermicidal foam should be avoided for 2 days before the test.
 A number of studies have shown that using a small amount of water-based gel lubricant does not interfere with, obscure, or distort the Pap smear.
 Further, cytology is not affected, nor are some STD testing.
+The CDC states that Pap smears can be performed during menstruation.
+However, the NHS recommends against cervical screening during, or in the 2 days before and after, menstruation.
+Pap smears can be performed during menstruation, especially if the physician is using a liquid-based test; however if bleeding is extremely heavy, endometrial cells can obscure cervical cells, and if this occurs the test may need to be repeated in 6 months.

-The health care worker begins by inserting a speculum into the woman's vagina, which spreads the vagina open and allows access to the cervix.
-The health care provider then collects a sample of cells from the outer opening or os of the cervix by scraping it with an Aylesbury spatula.
-An endocervical brush is rotated in the central opening of the cervix.
-The cells are placed on a glass slide and taken to the laboratory to be checked for abnormalities.
+Pap smears begin with the insertion of a speculum into the vagina, which spreads the vagina open and allows access to the cervix.
+The health care provider then collects a sample of cells from the outer opening or external os of the cervix by scraping it with either a spatula or brush.

+Obtaining a Pap smear should not cause much pain, but may be uncomfortable.
+Conditions such as vaginismus, vulvodynia, or cervical stenosis can cause insertion of the speculum to be painful.

+In a conventional Pap smear, the cells are placed on a glass slide and taken to the laboratory to be checked for abnormalities.

-A plastic-fronded broom is sometimes used in place of the spatula and brush.
+A plastic-fronded broom is sometimes used in place of the spatula or brush.
 The broom is not as good a collection device, since it is much less effective at collecting endocervical material than the spatula and brush.
 The broom is used more frequently with the advent of liquid-based cytology, although either type of collection device may be used with either type of cytology.

 The sample is stained using the Papanicolaou technique, in which tinctorial dyes and acids are selectively retained by cells.
 Unstained cells cannot be seen adequately with a light microscope.
 Papanicolaou chose stains that highlighted cytoplasmic keratinization, which actually has almost nothing to do with the nuclear features used to make diagnoses now.